ecowden/slow-descent-to-madness/velveteen.md

 ### Drums

  - **Overheads**.
-Spaced pair of Gefell UMT 70s into JLM 1290. _I'm positioning them higher than on _Out of Mind_ and also setting the pick up pattern to figure-eight, 'cause I'm kinda digging the extra bit of ambiance in an otherwise dry room.
+Spaced pair of Gefell UMT 70s into JLM 1290. _I'm positioning them higher than on Out of Mind and also switching the pickup pattern to figure-eight, 'cause I'm kinda digging the extra bit of ambiance in an otherwise dry room.
 You're welcome to tell me that they sound terrible._
  - **Snare Top**.
 Heil PR30 into ClassicAPI VP26.
  - **Snare Bottom**.
 Heil PR28 into ClassicAPI VP26.